SilentNightSound/GI-Model-Importer/README.md

 See [Usage Instructions](Guides/UsageInstructions.md)

-Also, if you any questions about modding come join the Genshin modding discord at https://discord.gg/gR2Ts6ApP7.
-The only verification is that you can get the modified version of 3dmigoto working by following the steps above.
+Also, if you any questions about modding come join the Genshin modding discord at https://discord.gg/agmg.
+The only verification is that you can 3dmigoto GIMI working by following the steps above.

 &nbsp;
 ## Acknowledgements